korayyalpp/korayalp-Koray-Alp-DSA210/README.md

 	•	Yellow cards
 	•	Red cards

-The data was imported into a Google Colab notebook and processed using Python for further analysis.
+The data was imported into a Google Colab notebook and processed using Python.

 A custom metric—Card Score—was constructed to quantify disciplinary impact:
 	•	2 points per yellow card
 	•	3 points per red card

-This allows a unified comparison across players and positions.
+This unified score allows consistent comparison across players and positions.

 ⸻